kiraio-moe/Schale-Archive/README.md

 ## How to Properly Import Character to Spine Editor

-- First, you need Spine Editor at least v3.8.x and later because Blue Archive character spine is produced in Spine Editor v.4.3.8.96.
+- First, you need Spine Editor at least v3.8.x and later.
 - Create a new project.
 - Delete the default skeleton in `Hierarchy` on the right.
 - Click Spine logo on top left, then select `Import Data`.